Computers and WiFi Access

 The Library acquired a laptop computer lab for Computer Classes and drop-in computer assistance, as well as for use by middle school students during school half-day programs (Llama Lounges) and other events.

 Now you can check out one of our laptop computers for use in the Library.
 Laptops are available at the Reference Desk on the upper level, when not in use for classes or programs.
-The laptops have Internet access through our WiFi network and come installed with Windows Vista, Microsoft Office, Skype, and Photoshop Elements 7.0.
+The laptops have Internet access through our WiFi network and come installed with basic Windows applications.
 You may use a laptop in the library for up to two hours.
 You must have a valid Groton Public Library card in good standing.

 * The laptop computers were made possible by a grant from the Groton Public Library Endowment Trust.